hpcleuven/VscDocumentation/source/data/webdav_access_to_irods.rst

 For an access using Graphical User Interface (GUI) clients to iRODS, we can and will use different tools.
 However in this page we will see how to use mapping a network drive.

 From a web browser side a simple directory index is used as an interface.
-It is purpose for now is only to list and to view.
+It's purpose is only to list and to view.
 It is not intended to download and upload data.

 Web Browser-Directory Index
 ---------------------------